|Site Map | Bulletin Home | Temple University|

 1801 N. Broad Street

 toll free: 888-340-2222

 The Office of Undergraduate Admissions processes all undergraduate applications for admission to all campuses of Temple University.
 Applications are reviewed on a rolling basis, and candidates are usually notified of decisions four to six weeks after receipt of a completed application.

-The website to request an undergraduate application is www.temple.edu/undergrad/applying.html.
+The website to apply online is www.temple.edu/undergrad/applying.html.

 Students must submit all application materials to the Office of Undergraduate Admissions by the stated deadlines at the undergraduate application website.
 Applications received after these dates will be considered on a space available basis.
 The admission application fee is $25.00 for an on-line application and $50.00 for a paper application.
 The renewal paper application fee is $10.00.